VirtoCommerce/vc-platform/docs/old-versions/vc113devguide/architecture/working-with-expression-builder-conditions.md

 ## Conditions basics

-All conditions must be serializable so should be marked withВ [Serializable] attribute.
+All conditions must be serializable so should be marked with [Serializable] attribute.

-All conditions must be ofВ IExpressionAdaptor interface so to implement
+All conditions must be of IExpressionAdaptor interface so to implement

 ```
-Expression<Func<IEvaluationContext,В bool>>В GetExpression();
+Expression<Func<IEvaluationContext, bool>> GetExpression();
 ```

 method.